A “use case” in GenerativeAgent can take several forms depending on the resolution needed:Documentation Index

 Configure Knowledge Base Filtering

-If you followed the Build your first GenerativeAgent guide, you already have a Knowledge Base imported.Otherwise you can connect your knowledge base now.
+If you followed the Build your first GenerativeAgent guide, you already have a Knowledge Base with Topics configured.Otherwise you can connect your knowledge base now.

 Step 3: Create Required Functions

 Functions enable GenerativeAgent to perform actions similar to a live agent.
-For each action your use case requires, create the appropriate function.Available Function Types
+Based on the procedures you defined in your task instructions, create the functions needed to enable those actions.Available Function Types

 API Functions

 Connect to your existing APIs to fetch data or perform actions.
-Most common function type for integrating with backend systems.
+The most common function type for integrating with backend systems.

 Mock API Functions